GEOG5004 Place-based and Participatory Development

 - Students are able to (1) demonstrate knowledge of a range of key place-based tools and approaches used to identify, design and evaluate development programs; (2) critically evaluate the strengths and weaknesses of participatory tools and place-based approaches; and (3) design a place-based development strategy based on a real-world example.

-- Typically this unit is assessed in the following ways: (1) seminar presentation (participatory tool); (2) critical essay, based on reading and reflection logs; and (3) project report, including a project presentation.
+- Indicative assessments in this unit are as follows: (1) seminar presentation (participatory tool); (2) critical essay, based on reading and reflection logs; and (3) project report, including a project presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.